 Does depression lead to hair loss?

 There is not much research on the subject of depression and hair loss.
-However, a 2012 study among adult female outpatients found that hair loss complaint are frequently correlated with depressive symptoms.
+However, a 2012 study among adult female outpatients found that hair loss complaints are frequently correlated with depressive symptoms.

-Hair loss isn’t a primary sign of depression but rather a secondary symptom brought on by its causes or treatments.
+Hair fall isn’t a primary sign of depression but rather a secondary symptom brought on by its causes or treatments.

 There appears to be a stronger connection between depression and hair loss in people who are also stressed.
 Baldness, on the other hand, can also cause depression symptoms.